swiftotter/driver/README.md

 1. Create a new policy.
 2. Assign that policy to a new user.

+### User creation
+1. Select the username
+2. Select `Access key - Programmatic access`
+3. On Set Permissions, select Attach existing policies directly and then click Create Policy.
+Create the policy per Policy Creation below, then come back to the user creation, click Refresh
+4. Skip tags
+5. Create User
+6. Save the Access key ID and the Secret access key.

 ### Policy Creation

 Open your control panel and go to IAM.
 Click on the Policies tab on the sidebar.
 Choose to Create New Policy.